 The face-to-face interaction helps employees have engaging conversations and personal connections with managers and team members thousands of miles away.
 WP Engine also uses Lifesize for their weekly town hall meetings where they bring the entire company together to ensure all offices are on the same page and working together as one unit.

 “By being able to jump on Lifesize, it just feels as though we are one team, one office working together seamlessly.”

 — Sarah Jones, Sr. HR Business Partner at WP Engine

 Meetings fill a large number of hours in a workweek, so it’s important you make them as effective and productive as possible.
 Effective meetings have an agenda, bring the right people together for a specific purpose and provide a forum for open discussion that delivers tangible results.
+Without these factors, a meeting can be a waste of everybody's time (check out our meeting meme post to see what we mean).
 Decisions, tasks and great ideas should be shared after the meeting.

 Even better, Lifesize allows you to easily record and share the meeting to get those who did not attend up to speed and provides a great reference for those who did.
 With the right meeting tools, structure and engagement from meeting participants, you will have effective meetings that speed up processes and increase team spirit and productivity.